brockk/escalation/README.md

 I want to add stopping functions for each of the approaches investigated by Zohar and Chevret (2001).

-Finally, I want to add general sunctions to perform simulations and calculate all possible future dose paths.
+Finally, I want to add general functions to perform simulations and calculate all possible future dose paths.
 Given the standard interface implemented in `escalation`, each of these approaches will be opened up to every specifiable dose selector.
 That is the beauty of